compas-dev/compas_fab/docs/architecture.rst

     # or equivalently:
     ik_result = calculate_example_ik.inverse_kinematics(frame)

-These backend feature interfaces exist in part to enforce a common signature across all implementations of, say, ``inverse_kinematics`` for greater end-user ease, as well as to allow mixing and matching of the backend features of various clients to suit the performance and overhead requirements of the end-user.
+These backend feature interfaces exist in part to enforce a common signature across all implementations of, say, ``inverse_kinematics`` for greater end-user ease.
+Please adhere to the types listed for the arguments and return values listed in the documentation for the backend features as much as possible.

+These interfaces as exist to allow mixing and matching of the backend features of various clients to suit the performance and overhead requirements of the end-user.
 To illustrate this last point, consider the following example, where the backend of ``ClientA`` is very efficient at computing inverse kinematics and has no feature to plan motion, while the backend of ``ClientB`` is slow to compute inverse kinematics but can plan motion:

 .. code-block:: python